Links on Android Authority may earn us a commission. Learn more.

 Since you are venturing outside of Google Play, we recommend checking out our how to install third-party apps without the Google Play Store guide linked here.
 We’d also like to give an honorable mention to the Amazon App Store since you do have to sideload it and it also has a bunch of apps and games that you also have to sideload after you download them.

 APKMirror is technically a website and not an app.
 However, it has a bunch of apps that you can sideload.
 The biggest and most useful function for APKMirror is trying out new or beta versions of apps you can regularly get on Google Play before the official launch or finding an old version of an app or game that worked better than its new version.
 It’s a highly reliable website for APKs and you shouldn’t ever worry about things like malware or anything like that.
 We’ve used this site as a source for years without any trouble.
 You can find all kinds of neat stuff there to sideload if you look around.

 Price: Free / $5-$43 per year

 Cerberus used to be one of the best Find My Phone apps on the Play Store.
 However, Google adjusted some of its rules regarding certain permissions and Cerberus was summarily booted.
 The app still exists on its official website, though, and it’s still a reasonably good option for its category.
-It can snap photos of people who try to get into your phone, show you your phone’s location, text you its location, and do all sorts of other functions.
-We even still recommend this one on our best apps to find your phone (linked just below the button).
+It can snap photos of people who try to get into your phone, show you your phone’s location, text your phone’s location, and do all sorts of other functions.
+We even still recommend this one of our best apps to find your phone (linked just below the button).
 There is a subscription cost required ranging from $5 per year (for one device) up to $43 per year (for up to ten devices).